GaryB91/plunge/user_stories.md

 * create an account, so my personal details are saved for future use

+* be able to reset my password, so I can use an account that I have previously set up

 * sign in with an existing account, so that I can use my saved personal details

 * see the steps that I need to carry out to create an entry, so that I understand the whole process